top of page

 His charging money for his TM-courses, his selling meditation as a mere technique, of course disqualifies him in orthodox "Hindu" circles and among many others.
 Maybe he shared Rajneesh/Osho's discovery that for most westerners, that which costs nothing seems to be worth nothing, and that a price is therefore necessary to to make meditation sufficiently attractive; that people want to pay, and pay much, in order to enjoy a feeling of being special by thus gaining access to something rare and exclusive.
 His marketing by means of mystical powers, siddhis, making possible so-called "yogic flying", is clearly over-the-top and in stark opposition to the line taken with regard to siddhis of almost all other teachers in the tradition (and indeed also western esotericists), even those who made other adaptations in spreading their teaching in the west.
 Many formulations in his books are too vague.
 It is understandable that his view of a current "age of enlightenment" and his idea of a TM-based "government" of nations and the world is viewed as problematic.
 And his parallels between the Vedas and contemporary science can certainly appear to be unduly speculative.

-Most centrally, I don’t think – and it is not my experience – that transcendental consciousness (turiya, samadhi) is easily, naturally and quickly reached by his meditation technique, as he says it is.
+Most centrally, I don't think - and it is not my experience - that transcendental consciousness (turiya, samadhi) is easily, naturally and quickly reached by his meditation technique, as he says it is.
 He in fact simplifies the spiritual practice and its description so much that in reality he makes the process of realization harder.
 His understanding of yoga (in the sense of ashtanga yoga) is that it starts with samadhi, and perfection in all the other limbs is achieved through its prior attainment.
-For this reason, the mantra, leading to transcendental consciousness, is the only focus of the act of meditation itself, to be supplemented by a natural life and activity in ordinary, waking consciousness which infuses transcendental consciousness into it, so that these states finally coexist permanently in what Maharishi, using Richard Maurice Bucke’s term, translates as “cosmic consciousness”, which, in turn, culminates in full God consciousness.
+The mantra meditation, leading to transcendental consciousness, the goal of the act of meditation itself, for which the mantra is merely a means, is to be supplemented by a natural life and activity in ordinary, waking consciousness which infuses transcendental consciousness into it, so that these states finally coexist permanently in what Maharishi, using Richard Maurice Bucke's term, translates as "cosmic consciousness", which, in turn, culminates in full God consciousness.

 What Maharishi’s technique of quiet, inner focus on short bija mantras does is certainly to take us closer to transcendental consciousness.
 It is primarily a form of dharana, which can be developed into dhyana.
 What is definitely reached, and indeed easily, naturally and quickly, is subtler levels of the mind.
 This not only leads us in the direction of samadhi, but also, as Maharishi emphasizes, in itself sharpens the mind, makes it clearer, increases its conscious capacity and range of perception.

 But in my view, much more needs to be said about meditation, in line with how ashtanga yoga has traditionally been taught, i.e., the other seven limbs too need to be separately focused on - not least since, again, Maharishi's transcendental meditation is, primarily and initially, a form of two of them, not of attained samadhi.
 It is possible that the partial goals of the other angas are indeed reached through samadhi as realized through Maharishi's form of meditation.
 But if it is not thus realized, or before it is thus realized, it is difficult to see why the other angas and their special practices should be ignored.
 Of course, yama and niyama are for the purification of the mind and the development of character that are needed even in order to acquire the motivation to practice yoga in the full sense.
 Asana and pranayama, it seems to me, may or may not be necessary or helpful, depending on the individual character and nature of the practitioner.
-But as for the higher limbs, it is not easy to see how dharana, and therefore also dhyana, can normally be practiced with success without prior accomplishment in pratyahara - although it should certainly be accepted that it is in principle possible with Maharishi's technique.
+But as for the higher limbs, it is not easy to see how dharana, and therefore also dhyana, can normally be practiced with success without prior accomplishment in pratyahara (the interiorizing withdrawal of the senses and the mind from the objects of the senses), which, at least in the west, seems to be a much neglected and probably misunderstood anga - although it should certainly be accepted that such practice is in principle possible with Maharishi's technique.

-But what must also be taught is that even the complete practice of ashtanga yoga is not the only method of spiritual development and self-realization: there is also the purely intellective path of jnana, with its concentration of the consciousness or awareness which is always already there, that in which our whole being and experience already rests, and which only needs to be purified and liberated from the various layers of mental and sensual content.
+But what must also be taught - and Maharishi does speak about it in the chapter 'Intellectual Path to God Realization' in his book Science of Being and Art of Living - is that even the complete practice of ashtanga yoga is not the only method of spiritual development and self-realization: there is also the purely intellective path of jnana, with its discrimination (viveka) and concentration of the consciousness or awareness which is always already there, that in which our whole being and experience already rests, and which only needs to be purified and liberated from the various layers of mental and sensual content.
 Transcendental consciousness is not radically different from and other than waking consciousness.
+It is just that, covered by ignorance, the veiling of delusion, we can't appreciate its true and full nature.
 Indeed, the consciousness in which we experience our "ordinary" self and its "ordinary" world is in itself strictly the same as that of the most elevated, transcendent "mystical" experience, of the highest God consciousness.
-This only needs to be realized, and this realization is attainable also without the process of mantra meditation.
-It is what is always already real that, as it were, needs to be realized.
-But practicing more than one real spiritual technique or discipline is of course only beneficial and helpful.
+This only needs to be realized, and this realization is attainable also without the process of bija mantra meditation.
+The mantra is only a means, allowing consciousness to reach subtler levels of the mind and ultimately transcend both the mantra and the mind with its contents with the help of it.
+The process is one of the awareness or the con-sciousness that is always there in ordinary perception and in the attention to the mantra; it is about the awareness or the consciousness that is already there, but as gradually elevated from its ordinary level of sensual entanglement.
+More precisely, it is about on the one hand what I think should be the right referent of William James's term sciousness, consciousness con nothing, in itself, as transcendental, without phenomenal contents, and the process leading to it.
+But, since samadhi is not reducible to that pure sciousness, it is also about how it exists, preserved through the practice of meditation, in its transcendental purity along with its contents in the form of the phenomenal manifestation of the "cosmos" on a new and altogether higher and subtler level, as "cosmic consciousness"; and ultimately as the God-consciousness of the oneness of all in God.
+It is what is always already there and real that, as it were, needs to be realized.
+And this can be done also without yoga and mantra meditation.
+But the practice of more than one spiritual technique or discipline can of course be beneficial and helpful.

 Maharishi is typical of the gurus and swamis who took the spiritual practices of the Vedic tradition to the west in that he deemphasized the mythological legacy of the Vedas, the upanishads, the itihasas and puranas so much that it is almost wholly absent in his books and other presentations.
 This is a correct approach, one of the fruits of, on the one hand, the thousands of years of patient, systematic interpretation, exegesis and refinement of the teachings of the Vedic tradition, and on the other of its insights into the necessity of a certain adjustment of their presentation to the cultural and intellectual specificities of time and space.